2018 Year-End Tax Planning for Individuals

 Interest payments are generally allocated among the various categories –personal interest, home mortgage interest, investment interest, etc. – based on the ultimate use of the loan proceeds.

 Example: An individual borrows $25,000 on margin and uses the proceeds to purchase an automobile for personal use.
 The interest expense is treated as personal interest.

-Unreimbursed employee business expenses, investment expenses, personal tax advice and preparation fees, and most other miscellaneous itemized deductions, are deductible only if they exceed 2% of AGI.
+Previously, unreimbursed employee business expenses, investment expenses, personal tax advice and preparation fees, and most other miscellaneous itemized deductions, were deductible only if they exceed 2 percent of AGI.

 Planning Suggestion: Consider claiming the standard mileage rate for leased automobiles.
 There is less recordkeeping, and the standard mileage rate may result in a larger deduction.

 For divorce or separation agreements entered into after December 31, 2018, the deduction for alimony or separate maintenance payments is repealed.
 When the divorce needs to be executed by for the alimony deduction depends on state law, individuals should consult their attorneys.

 For United States citizens working abroad, beginning in 2006, there were three changes made to the foreign earned income exclusion and housing allowance.
 They are as follows: